×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Bonn, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared apartment to a full house, depending on your needs and financial situation.
 Next, you should start your search online.
 Websites like ImmobilienScout24, WG-Gesucht, and Immowelt are popular platforms for finding housing in Germany.
 These sites allow you to filter by location, price, size, and other features.
 You can also look at local newspapers and bulletin boards in supermarkets or universities for housing ads.
 If you're moving to Bonn for work, ask your employer if they offer any assistance with finding housing.
 Some companies have relationships with local real estate agents or offer relocation packages that include housing assistance.
 If you're a student, check with your university's housing office.
 They often have resources for students looking for housing, including dormitories or shared apartments.
 Once you've found a few potential places, arrange to view them in person.
 This will give you a better idea of the space and the neighborhood.
 Don't forget to ask about additional costs like utilities, internet, and maintenance fees.
 When you've decided on a place, you'll need to sign a lease.
 Make sure to read it carefully and understand all the terms before signing.
 In Germany, it's common to pay a security deposit of up to three months' rent.
 Finally, once you've moved in, you'll need to register your new address with the local authorities.
 This is a legal requirement in Germany and can usually be done at the local Bürgeramt (Citizen's Office).
-Remember, finding a place to live can take time, so start your search well in advance of your move," said one expat who made the move to Bonn.
+Remember, finding a place to live can take time, so start your search well in advance of your move," remarked one member in Bonn.

 What do I need to know before moving to Bonn?